 How do I get a campus job?

 If Federal College Work-Study or another work program was awarded as part of your financial aid, you must attend a Work Orientation Meeting during the first week of classes.
 In this meeting, you will complete the necessary tax forms and receive a listing of all campus employers.
 It is your responsibility to find a position that fits into your academic and co-curricular schedule.
-In the Bonner Center for Service and Vocation, they keep a "Job Book" where employers can post their openings; this book sometimes helps students focus their job search.
+In the Student Employment Office in Human Resources, they keep a "Job Book" where employers can post their openings; this book sometimes helps students focus their job search.
 The typical campus job is based on 10 hours a week, at the current campus wage, for a full academic year.
 You may earn up to that dollar amount however you like.
 The dollar amount is the limit — it doesn't mean you must work 10 hours a week, or that you couldn't work more if you like — just don't go over the awarded amount, or we may have to adjust your other financial aid.

 How do I get paid for campus employment?